Chaos on the interval - a survey of relationship between the various kinds of chaos for continuous interval maps: Topological sequence entropy

 \subsection{Preliminary results on $\omega$-limit set}

 In this subsection, we are going to show several results concerning the $\omega$-limit set of an interval map.
 These results are due to Sharkovsky \cite{Sha9}; see also \cite[Chapter IV]{BCop} (in English).
+In \cite{MSu2}, Mai and Sun generalized these results to graph maps.
+For Lemma~\ref{lem:wf-U+}, we follow the ideas of Mai and Sun \cite[Proposition~2]{MSu2}, whose proof is simpler.
 Recall that the $\omega$-limit set of a map $f\colon I\to I$ is

+\begin{rem} In the previous version of this book (v4 on arxiv) as well as in \cite{Sha9} and \cite[Proposition~IV.6]{BCop}, Lemma~\ref{lem:wf-U+} was stated without the part (i)-(ii), and its proof was split into two cases, the second one being more difficult to deal with.
+In the previous version of this book, the main part of the second case was isolated in Lemma~5.43, whose assumptions were the following ones.